- District Attorney

-When a person is convicted of a crime, the judge reviews all information provided to him or her about the crime, the defendant, and what impact the crime has had on a victim, before passing sentence.
+When a person is convicted of a crime, the judge reviews all information provided about the crime, the defendant, and what impact the crime has had on a victim, before passing sentence.

-In felony cases a pre-sentence investigative report (PSI) is ordered by the judge.
+In felony cases, a pre-sentence investigative report (PSI) may be ordered by the judge.
 A pre-sentence investigation is conducted by an agent from the Wisconsin Department of Corrections.
-This agent then prepares a written report that is read before sentencing by the prosecutor, defense lawyer, defendant and judge.
+This agent prepares a written report that is read before sentencing by the prosecutor, defense lawyer, defendant and judge.
 A PSI report contains many details about the social, family and criminal history of a defendant.
 Another part of the PSI is the victim impact segment.
-Misdemeanor cases rarely have a PSI report prepared.

 If a PSI is being done in your case, it is very likely you will be contacted by the Wisconsin Department of Corrections agent assigned to work on this particular case.
-The agent will talk with you, and will include your comments in his/her report.
-Besides talking with an agent during the PSI process, you may also write a letter, if you wish.
+The agent will talk with you and include your comments in his/her report.
+Besides talking with an agent during the PSI process, you may also wish to write a letter.

 If no PSI report is ordered, the judge will only have the opportunity to hear from the crime victim who has taken the time to either write or appear at a sentencing hearing.